Menu

 For the next two days, I was swept into the hubbub of a big family so unlike my own, which had been mostly just me and my mom, until it was mostly just me.
 And at the end of the weekend, the whirlwind tossed me back out to my ordinary existence, punctuated by occasional contact with one of my half-siblings.

-Photo of a group of eight adults, both seated and standing, posing outdoors in a wooded area, all smiling and dressed formally.
+A group of eight white adults, both seated and standing, posing outdoors in a wooded area, all smiling and dressed formally.

 All seven siblings came from around the U.S. to join Julie Rehmeyer at her wedding outside Boulder CO in 2013.
 In back row, from left: Troy, Wes, Julie, Tricia, Carol and Ty.
 In front row, from left: Cindy and Robin